DEFRA/ffc-jenkins-pipeline-library/README.md

 `version increment invalid '1.0.0' -> '1.0.0'`.

+### versionHasIncremented

+Function used internally in the `verifyCSProjVersionIncremented` and `verifyPackageJsonVersionIncremented` functions.

+Takes two parameters of the versions to compare, typically master version and branch version.

+The function returns `true` if both versions are valid semvers, and the second version is higher than the first.

+The function returns `false` if either version is invalid, or the second version is not higher than the first.

 ### errorOnNoVersionIncrement

 Convenience method shared by `verifyPackageJsonVersionIncremented` and `verifyCSProjVersionIncremented` to throw error when the version has not been incremented, or is invalid.